-This knowledge empowers sailors to utilize safe boating techniques to reduce disturbances and injury to whales and their crews.
+This acronym SAIL empowers sailors to utilize safe boating techniques that reduce disturbances and injury to whales and your crew.

 Thank you for sailing safely!
 Download your own printable field guide